 So far, this is my favorite butterscotch pie.
 If you want to scale it up to fit a 9 inch pie plate, I recommend multiplying all the ingredients times 1.33.
 If you want to stick with the smaller size but don’t have a 7 inch pie dish, I think you could get away with using a cheap aluminum 9 inch pie plate or a recycled tin from a store-bought graham cracker crust.

-Whisk the egg yolks together in a bowl and set aside.
+- Whisk the egg yolks together in a bowl and set aside.
 In a medium saucepan that is not yet set over heat, stir together the brown sugar, flour, and salt.
 Now that everything is assembled, stop and prepare the meringue.
-It can sit while you do the next step (directions for meringue are below).
+It can sit while you do the next step.

-Set aside meringue and return to filling.
-Warm the milk in the microwave for about a minute.
+- Warm the milk in the microwave for about a minute.
 Set the saucepan with the brown sugar mixture over medium heat and whisk in the milk.
 Continue to whisk over medium heat until mixture begins to simmer.
-Pour about half of the milk mixture into the egg yolks, then add the egg yolk mixture to the saucepan and continue whisking and stirring over medium heat until mixture thickens and bubbles.
+Pour about half of the milk mixture into the egg yolks, whisking constantly, then add the egg yolk mixture back to the saucepan and continue whisking and stirring over medium heat until mixture thickens and bubbles.
 Whisk and stir for another 2 minutes while the mixture bubbles and cooks.
-This whole process doesn't take long at all — especially if you use warm milk and a metal saucepan.
+This whole process doesn't take long at all -- especially if you use warm milk and a metal saucepan.

 - Remove from heat and whisk in the butter and vanilla.
 Pour into the prepared pie crust and quickly top with the meringue, sealing the edges.
 Bake the pie for 10 minutes at 350 degrees F. Let cool at room temperature for an hour, then transfer to the refrigerator and chill for 4 hours or more.